cmaliwal/ColossusCoinXT/README.md

 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
-- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10m COLX
+- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10 M COLX

 ### Coin Specs